Socio-Political Movements of the Mid-20th Century

 The Mexican-American Civil Rights Movement

-The Mexican-American Civil Rights Movement, also known as the Chicano Movement, is perhaps one of the least studied social movements of the 1960s.
-The movement incorporated several different issues that plagued the large Mexican-American community: farm workers’ rights, improved education, political and voting rights, restoration of land grants and more.
-Beginning in the southwestern states, the majority of this activism originated in the youth community, who voiced their concerns on university campuses across the world.
-Within just a few short years, the movement had spread throughout the country, influencing other Latino communities to join in the fight to create a new transnational identity.
-Leading the movement, Cesar Chavez, an American farm worker and labor leader, became one of the most well known Latino civil rights activist of the period, co-founding the National Farm Workers Association.
+The Mexican-American Rights Movement, or Chicano Movement, is one of the least studied movements of the 1960s.
+It included different issues that plagued the large Mexican-American community.
+This included farm workers’ rights, education, political and voting rights, restoration of land grants, and more.
+Beginning in the Southwest, the majority of this activism came from the youth community.
+They voiced their concerns on college campuses across the world.
+Within a few years, the movement had spread throughout the country.
+Other Latino communities to joined in the fight to create a new trans-national identity.
+Leading the movement was Cesar Chavez, an American farm worker and labor leader.
+He became one of the most well-known Latino activists of the period.
+In addition, he co-founded the National Farm Workers Association.
 Participants of the movement remained active throughout the 1970s but lost momentum in the following decade.

 The Gay Liberation Movement

-The Gay Liberation Movement was launched in the summer of 1969 following the Stonewall riots, a series of violent demonstrations by members of the LGBTQ community in response to a police raid that took place on June 28th at the Stonewall Inn, a bar located in the Greenwich Village neighborhood of New York City.
-Within months, groups such as the Gay Activists’ Alliance and the Gay Liberation Front were formed in an effort to bring the fight for LGBTQ rights to the forefront of American politics, establishing three newspapers that were heavily circulated.
-Soon, LGBTQ organizations began popping up across the country and the world.
-By 1970, the first Gay Pride marches took place in New York City, Los Angeles, Chicago and San Francisco in an effort to commemorate the anniversary of the Stonewall riots, a tradition that continues today throughout the world.
-In June 2015, the Stonewall Inn was unanimously granted landmark status by NYC’s Landmark Preservation Commission.
-In June 2015, the Stonewall Inn was unanimously granted landmark status by NYC’s Landmark Preservation Commission.
+The Gay Liberation Movement began in the summer of 1969.
+On June 28, police raided the Stonewall Inn, a popular bar in New York City.
+The ensuing the Stonewall Riots were a series of violent protests by members of the LGBTQ community.
+Within months, groups such as the Gay Activists’ Alliance and the Gay Liberation Front were formed.
+These groups brought the fight for LGBTQ rights to the forefront of American politics.
+Soon, LGBTQ organizations began popping up around the world.
+By 1970, the first Gay Pride marches took place in New York and other U.S. cities to commemorate the anniversary of the Stonewall riots.
+The tradition continues today throughout the world.
+In June 2015, the Stonewall Inn was granted landmark status by NYC’s Landmark Preservation Commission.

 Experience American culture and add international skills to your resume.Sign Up Learn More Call Us